MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/remoting/PS-remoting-second-hop.md

 ### Cons

-- doesn't support the second hop for WinRM.
+- Doesn't support the second hop for WinRM.
 - Requires Domain Administrator access to configure.
 - Must be configured on the Active Directory object of the remote server (_ServerB_).
-- Limited to one domain. can't cross domains or forests.
+- Limited to one domain.
+Can't cross domains or forests.
 - Requires rights to update objects and Service Principal Names (SPNs).
 - _ServerB_ can acquire a Kerberos ticket to _ServerC_ on behalf of the user without user intervention.